On stability of the Erd\H{o}s-Rademacher Problem: Abstract

 \section{Abstract}

-Mantel's theorem states that an $n$-vertex graph with $n$ vertices and $\lfloor \frac{n^2}{4} \rfloor +t \ (t>0)$ edges contains a triangle.
-Determining the minimum number of triangles of such graphs are usually referred as Erd\H{o}s-Rademacher's problem type problems.
-Lov\'asz and Simonovits' proved that there are at least $t\lfloor n/2 \rfloor$ triangles.
-Katona and Xiao considered the same problem under the additional condition that there are no $s$ vertices covering all triangles.
+Mantel's theorem states that every $n$-vertex graph with $\lfloor \frac{n^2}{4} \rfloor +t$ edges, where $t>0$, contains a triangle.
+The problem of determining the minimum number of triangles in such a graph is usually referred to as the Erd\H{o}s-Rademacher problem.
+Lov\'asz and Simonovits proved that there are at least $t\lfloor n/2 \rfloor$ triangles in each of those graphs.
+Katona and Xiao considered the same problem under the additional condition that there are no $s-1$ vertices covering all triangles.
 They settled the case $t=1$ and $s=2$.
-Solving their conjecture, we determine the minimum number of triangles for general $s$ and $t$.
+Solving their conjecture, we determine the minimum number of triangles for every fixed pair of $s$ and $t$, when $n$ is sufficiently large.
 Additionally, solving another conjecture of Katona and Xiao, we extend the theory for considering cliques instead of triangles.